Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dynamical generation of Dicke states with a local control

 In addition to gradient-based algorithms for optimal control, there are also approaches that are not gradient-based and incorporate bandwidth limitation and smooth pulses in a few-parameter Ansatz.
-Examples of such approaches are furnished by the CRAB (Chopped RAndom Basis) formalism~\cite{caneva_chopped_2011}, which encodes pulses in a chopped randomized Fourier basis, as well as its improvement called dressed-CRAB (dCRAB)~\cite{rach_dressing_2015} (see the detailed description in Sec.~\ref{describe_dCRAB} below); another example for optimal-control algorithms of this class is GRAFS (GRadient Ascent in Function Space)~\cite{lucarelli_quantum_2018}, which places special emphasis on smooth control fields.
+Examples of such approaches are furnished by the CRAB algorithm~\cite{caneva_chopped_2011}, which encodes pulses in a chopped randomized Fourier basis, as well as its systematic improvement -- the dCRAB algorithm~\cite{rach_dressing_2015} (see the detailed description in Sec.~\ref{describe_dCRAB} below); another example for optimal-control algorithms of this class is gradient ascent in function space~\cite{lucarelli_quantum_2018}, which places special emphasis on smooth control fields.
 Motivated by its superior convergence properties, enhanced compared to its parent CRAB algorithm, in the state-engineering problem at hand we employ the dCRAB algorithm~\cite{rach_dressing_2015}.

+By contrast to the piecewise-constant case, in the case of smooth time-dependent control pulses (continuous-wave approach to quantum optimal control) the total system Hamiltonian $H(t)$ carries an explicit time dependence and, in general, does not commute with itself at different times, i.e., $[H(t'),H(t'')]\neq 0$.
+Consequently, the time-evolution operator of the system is given by the most general form